-MOUNT PLEASANT — In a 5-4 vote before a packed house, Town Council voted to change the zoning code in a way that opponents feared will pave the way for “big-box” retailers across from Towne Centre in the heart of an area surrounded by residential neighborhoods.
+MOUNT PLEASANT — In a 5-4 vote before a packed house tonight, Town Council voted to change the zoning code in a way that opponents feared will pave the way for “big box” development across from Towne Centre.

-But on Tuesday, a majority of council voted to scrap the limit in a first-reading ballot.
-A second, final reading vote will be required at another council meeting before the change becomes official.
+But today, a majority of Council voted to scrap the limit in a first reading ballot.
+A second, final reading vote will be required at another Council meeting.

-Voting “no” on Tuesday night were council members Thomasena Stokes-Marshall, Linda Page, Elton Carrier and Nickels.
+Voting no were Council members Thomasena Stokes-Marshall, Linda Page, Elton Carrier and Chris Nickels.

-Henrich has said the project will improve drainage, create hundreds of jobs and fill town coffers with millions of dollars in new revenue.
+Company President Ben Henrich said the project will improve drainage, create hundreds of jobs and fill town coffers with millions of dollars in new revenue.

 The Planning Commission and Town Council last July deleted the provision from the zoning code that would prohibit the two biggest buildings because it was deemed antiquated, but it was discovered recently to also exist in another part of the code.
 For that reason, the commission and council were asked by town staff to delete the newly discovered provision to make the zoning code consistent.

 The Planning Commission and Council Planning Committee refused to make the change during meetings in the past two weeks.